nmannes/Web-Database-Project/README.md

 # Final Web Project B
-As it stands now, our project lets users click around an extensive menu and query between one and two variables and see the results of that query
+As it stands now, our project lets users click around an extensive menu.
+The user may query between one and two variables and see a graph of the results.

 Feature List:
   - Query one variable